 - If you or someone else has been injured, call 911 immediately.

 - Call the police.
 Depending on where you are and the severity of the crash, a police car may not show up, but you must notify law enforcement immediately.

-- Get the names, contact information and insurance information from the other people involved in the crash.
+- Get the names, contact information, and insurance information of the other people involved in the crash.

-- Get license plate and VIN numbers for the other vehicles involved in the crash, and ask the drivers for their driver's license numbers.
+- Get the license plate and VIN numbers for the other vehicles involved in the crash, and ask the drivers for their driver's license numbers.

-- Take pictures of the property damage, the accident scene and the immediate surroundings.
+- Take pictures of the property damage, the accident scene, and the immediate surroundings.

 - If you are involved in a crash with a parked car, leave a note with your contact information so the vehicle's owner can contact you.

 - Call your insurance company and notify them of the incident.